denten-books/plain-text/1-chapter.md

 instrument, what kind of a machine would it be?
 What are its antecedents?

-Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s.
-It would require first, an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
+Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential paper.
+In practice, his proposal would require first, an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
 Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].[^ln1-infinite]